 Fabric or cross stitched piece to cover the lid - in this case I used silk that had a paper backing on to allow it to go through the printer, you can buy this fabric over the internet.

-I found a lovely old Christmas image from the Graphics Fairy blog here and printed it on to the silk fabric.
+I found a lovely old Christmas image from the Graphics Fairy blog

 Lining fabric for inside the box.